We ship worldwide.

 | Ask a question

-When speaking of the southwest, tacos, guacamole, and burritos readily come to mind as emblems of the entire region.
+When speaking of the Southwest, tacos, guacamole, and burritos readily come to mind as emblems of the entire region.
 Huntley Dent in his 1985 book, The Feast of Sante Fe, however, singles out the cuisine of northern New Mexico as a category of its own.

 Remote, lightly populated, and—for many years of its history—accessible only via the north-south running Camino Real, northern New Mexico, thus isolated from other influences for centuries, managed to develop and evolve a distinct culinary tradition rooted in a Mexican, Spanish, and Native intersection.